 Having said that, many claim that Lyft is an unreliable source of income.
 The reason cited on why this happens is not due to downtime.

 Rather, drivers are reporting that the unreliable income aspect is due to vehicle maintenance costs.
 Which, unfortunately, is a very valid observation from what we can tell.

 Despite this, the perks of the job definitely carry weight when determining if working for Lyft is worth it.
 As a Lyft driver, independent contractors have flexibility when it comes to their schedules.

 The joy of being your own boss makes this occupation worthwhile despite the amount of profits earned when it’s all said and done.

 Driving enthusiasts seeking a way to turn their passion into a career will adore Lyft for one major reason: weekly earning guarantees.
 Dubbed the Weekly Guarantee, Lyft offers drivers a way to earn a specified amount of money by completing a certain number of rides within a timeframe.

-Once drivers reach the last day of the given timeline if they have met the qualifications the bonus amount will show up on their promotions tab.
+Once drivers reach the last day of the given timeline, the bonus amount will show up on their promotions tab if they have met the qualifications.

 Lyft uses this as a way to encourage drivers to drive when the demand for rides is higher than the number of drivers.